Superconducting phase diagram and spin diode effect via spin accumulation: Theory

 Here, $\xi$ is the correlation length and $E$ is the quasiparticle energy.
 Superconductivity is accounted for by $\hat{\Delta} = \text{antidiag}(\Delta, -\Delta, \Delta^*, -\Delta^*)$, where $\Delta$ is the superconducting order parameter.
 A spin splitting field in the $z$-direction with strength $m$ enters the equation as $\hat{M} = \text{diag}(m\sigma_z, m \sigma_z)$.
 The inelastic scattering is accounted for via a self-energy:

 where $\delta$ quantifies inverse relaxation time and $h_\text{eq} = \tanh(\beta E/2)$.
 Formally, such a term can be derived by considering a tunneling coupling between the material and an effective thermal bath (reservoir) which is at equilibrium with a tunneling coupling that is independent on energy and momentum.
 This is the relaxation time approximation.
 It causes all non-equilibrium modes to decay with the same rate, forcing the distribution function matrix $\hat{h}$ in our setup to decay toward the equilibrium value $h_\text{eq}\hat{1}$ of the bath.
 Such a decay can be used as a simple model for actual microscopic processes that break energy conservation and spin conservation, such as electron-phonon scattering and magnetic impurity scattering, respectively.
 We note that this approach is not accurate when studying systems with charge currents, as it would not be conserved within this model.
 In the present system, on the other hand, there exists no charge current or charge mode, and so the relaxation time approximation employed here does not lead to unphysical results.
 From here on forward, inelastic scattering thus refers to both a decay of the energy mode $h_0$ and the spin mode $h_7$ in the system.
+We also note that quite different values for the spin relaxation length have been reported in Al \cite{poli2008spin} and NbN \cite{wakamura_prl_14, wakamura_nmat_15}, respectively.
+This means that by choosing different superconducting materials, one can effectively vary the strength of $\delta$ causing spin relaxation.

 The superconductor is coupled to the reservoirs through tunneling contacts.
 Such couplings can be modelled by the Kupriyanov-Lukichev boundary conditions \cite{kupriyanov_zetf_88},

 where $L$ is the length of the superconductor, $\zeta$ is an interface parameter and $\underline{\check{g}}$ denotes the Green function in the reservoir.
 The sign $+1$ is used at the interface where $x=0$, while $-1$ is used when $x=L$.
 The distribution function for a reservoir with a spin accumulation $V_s$ is